Skip to main content

 Git plays a key role in the adoption of SecDevOps practices, which seek to integrate security into all stages of the software development lifecycle.
 Herein lies its importance:

-• Auditing and Tracing: Git provides a complete history of changes, which facilitates security auditing and tracing of any suspicious activity.
+• Auditing and tracking: Git provides a complete change history, making it easy to audit security and track any suspicious activity.

 In short, Git is a fundamental tool for both programmers and SecDevOps teams.
 It facilitates collaboration, code management and security, which contributes to more efficient, secure and quality-oriented software development.